-The Village has determined that redevelopment currently planned for the area may only be feasible with public financial assistance coordinated with private sector investment.
-The creation and utilization of a TIF redevelopment plan is intended by the Village to help provide the assistance required to eliminate conditions detrimental to successful redevelopment of the area.

-The use of TIF relies upon induced private redevelopment in the area thus creating higher real estate value that would otherwise decline or stagnate without such investment, leading to increased property taxes compared to the previous land use (or lack of use).
+The Village has determined that redevelopment currently planned for these two parcels may only be feasible with public financial assistance coordinated with private sector investment.
+The Village intends to create and utilize this TIF redevelopment plan for these two parcels to help provide the assistance required to eliminate conditions detrimental to successful redevelopment of the area.
+The use of TIF relies upon induced private redevelopment in the area, thus creating higher real estate value that would otherwise decline or stagnate without such investment, leading to increased property taxes compared to the previous land use (or lack of use).
 In this way, the existing tax base for all tax districts is protected and a portion of future increased taxes are pledged to attract the needed private investment.